Wes Edens: Aston Villa

-In July 2018, a consortium consisting of Wes Edens and Nassef Sawiris, referring to themselves as NSWE, purchased a 55% controlling stake worth £30m in English Championship club Aston Villa.
+In July 2018, a consortium consisting of Edens and Nassef Sawiris, referring to themselves as NSWE, purchased a 55% controlling stake worth £30m in English Premier League (then EFL Championship) club Aston Villa.
 The club had previously faced significant cash flow issues.
 Heavy and irresponsible spending from owner Tony Xia, followed by political difficulties preventing Xia from injecting further funds, had led to a poor financial outlook.
 Villa eventually faced a potential winding-up order by HMRC, following an unpaid £4m tax bill.
 Following the NSWE takeover, however, NSWE paid and addressed said financial issues.

 A complete overhaul ensued at Aston Villa, with former Liverpool executive Christian Purslow appointed as CEO, followed by a significant turnover of playing staff.
 The club would subsequently be promoted back to the Premier League, following the sacking of Steve Bruce and appointment of Dean Smith.
 This included a period of Villa's longest ever winning streak of 10 games.
 Following promotion, NSWE bought out the remainder of Xia's shares to become sole owners in August 2019.
 This was done by taking on an unpaid £30m debt owed by Xia to former owner Randy Lerner upon promotion.

 NSWE's ownership of Villa has consisted of heavy investment.
 As of August 2022, over £360m worth of debt-free shares were injected into the club since the initial purchase.
-Plans to expand Villa Park from 42,682 seats to over 50,000, including the demolition of the North Stand and the creation of a major retail venue, are at an advanced stage.
-The project is set to cost over £100m, and will be entirely funded by NSWE.
+Plans to expand Villa Park from 42,682 seats to over 50,000, including the demolition of the North Stand and the creation of a major retail venue, remain at an advanced stage.
+The project is set to cost over £100m and will be entirely funded by NSWE.

 In 2021, the NSWE holding company rebranded to V Sports, with a view of investing into other clubs around the world via a multi-club model.

 Vitória de Guimarães

-In February 2023, V Sports entered into an agreement to purchase a 46% stake worth €5m in Portuguese Primeira Liga team Vitória S.C..
-As part of the agreement, V Sports would invest an additional €2m into sporting infrastructure within the next 2 years, and provide a credit line of up to €20m.
-The agreement was ratified by Vitória's members on 4 March 2023.
+In February 2023, V Sports entered into an agreement to purchase a 46% stake worth €5m in Portuguese Primeira Liga team Vitória S.C.
+As part of the agreement, V Sports would invest an additional €2m into sporting infrastructure within the next 2 years and provide a credit line of up to €20m.
+The agreement was ratified by Vitória's members on March 4, 2023.